modelica/Encryption-and-Licensing/doc/SEMLA.md

 Encryption keys embedded in the **tool**, the **LVEs**, and **packagetool** binaries must be protected with an obfuscation scheme.

-**Change the obfuscation code to code unique to your company**.
+**Change the obfuscation code to be unique for your company**.

 For **each** release of libraries:

 - change the obfuscation code if possible

-- **each** library gets a new randomly generated SSL keys set and Randomized Key
+- **each** library gets a new randomly generated SSL key set and Randomized Key

 	- a new set of **LVEs**